The Draghi Report: Right Problem, Half-Right Solutions for Competition Policy

 The main reason EU productivity diverged from the US in the mid-1990s was Europe’s failure to capitalise on the first digital revolution led by the internet – both in terms of generating new tech companies and diffusing digital tech into the economy.
 In fact, if we exclude the tech sector, EU productivity growth over the past twenty years would be broadly at par with the US.

 This conclusion is consistent with what has long been the conventional wisdom regarding the relationship between innovation and economic growth.
-As ITIF’s President Rob Atkinson has explained, “[m]any studies that attempt to account for the various sources of growth in productivity and per capita income have found that technological change (i.e., innovation) plays the key role.”
-And, as the Draghi Report emphasizes, Europe is already well behind in the new and emerging technologies with “70% of foundational AI models have been developed in the US since 2017 and just three US ‘hyperscalers’ account for over 65% of the global as well as of the European cloud market,” and none of the ten leading quantum computing firms based in the EU, in contrast with five in the US and four in China.
+As ITIF President Rob Atkinson has explained, “[m]any studies that attempt to account for the various sources of growth in productivity and per capita income have found that technological change (i.e., innovation) plays the key role.”
+And, as the Draghi Report emphasizes, Europe is already well behind in the new and emerging technologies, as “70% of foundational AI models have been developed in the US since 2017 and just three US ‘hyperscalers’ account for over 65% of the global as well as of the European cloud market,” and none of the 10 leading quantum computing firms based in the EU, in contrast with five in the United States and four in China.

 Competition and Regulation

 But why has innovation lagged in Europe?
-Echoing French President Macron’s remarks in a speech at the Sorbonne earlier this year that Europe must “take responsibility for the evolution of competition policy” and specifically the “ordo-liberal model of competition,” the Draghi report addresses not only the barriers to innovation posed by bureaucracy and regulation, but also the “question of whether vigorous competition policy conflicts with European companies need for sufficient scale to compete with Chinese and American superstar companies.”
-The Report notes that “the lack of innovation in Europe is sometimes blamed on competition enforcement,” especially regarding merger enforcement.
-Specifically, the Report highlights the importance of Schumpeterian scale-driven dynamic competition toward promoting the investment incentives that advance innovation, which, as ITIF has made clear, “captures the essence of the American technology success story.”
+Echoing French President Macron’s remarks in a speech at the Sorbonne earlier this year, when he said that Europe must “take responsibility for the evolution of competition policy” and specifically the “ordo-liberal model of competition,” the Draghi report addresses not only the barriers to innovation posed by bureaucracy and regulation, but also the “question of whether vigorous competition policy conflicts with European companies need for sufficient scale to compete with Chinese and American superstar companies.”
+The report notes that “the lack of innovation in Europe is sometimes blamed on competition enforcement,” especially regarding merger enforcement.
+Specifically, the report highlights the importance of Schumpeterian scale-driven dynamic competition toward promoting the investment incentives that advance innovation, which, as ITIF has made clear, “captures the essence of the American technology success story.”

 Rethinking Fair Competition